 - Getting serious about my personal growth and knowing my worth

 - The death of my beloved cat

-Yet, there have been many, many joyful events as well.
-There have been exciting adventures and acts of bravery and craziness.
+Yet, there have been many, many joyful, wonderful times as well.
+There have been exciting adventures and acts of bravery, and fun.

 Travel has changed my life in amazing ways.